Primary Spine Cancer and Benign Spine Tumors

 Minimally Invasive Biopsy

 A tissue sample from your tumor is extracted and tested for cancer.
-An imaging technique, such as X-ray or CT scan, helps guide the doctor during the minimally invasive procedure.
+Imaging techniques, such as an X-ray or CT scan, help guide the doctor during the minimally invasive procedure.

 X-Ray